Edwin-web-commits/TaskManagerUI/README.md

 ## Run Frontend
-Navigate to the frontend directory: cd taskmanager-ui
+1. Navigate to the frontend directory:
+- cd taskmanager-ui
+- npm install -g @angular/cli

-Install dependencies:
+2. Install dependencies:
-npm install
+- npm install

-Run the frontend:
+3. Run the frontend:
-ng serve
+- ng serve

 Open the application in your browser at http://localhost:4200.